 He then spent 5 years working in a biodiesel cooperative startup, performing all the jobs from factory floor to waste grease collection and ultimately creating an R&D arm and new technology.
 “I now had a passion for technology and a belief that progress is possible, but saw the absurdity of the current system of patent, protect and profit,” Greg says.
 “So I moved to Michigan and cofounded PhotosynQ with a professor, creating another 5 year stint, building a low-cost, open source photosynthesis sensor and associated software.
 Unfortunately, even there it wasn’t possible to avoid the pressures of patents, so I left and cofounded Our Sci with my partners Dan TerAvest and Manuel DiCerbo.”

-Register here for a next “Discovery Call with Our Sci” on May 26.
+You can sign up freely here & join our next “Discovery Call with Our Sci” on June 29.

 Sebastian Klemm: Why is your SurveyStack an effective tool to empower shared community knowledge & community sustainability?